 Instant Pot Lamb Curry is quick and easy in your pressure cooker.
 You'll love the tender lamb and savory broth.
-Tastes like you've cooked it for hours but it will be on your table in less than 45 minutes start to finish.
+It tastes like you've cooked it for hours - but it will be on your table in less than 45 minutes start to finish.

 Lamb is a wonderful thing to cook in your Instant pot!
 If you love tender lamb with savory sauce be sure to make this Instant Pot Lamb Stew.
 You can also cook a leg of lamb in a pressure cooker!
 Another quick and easy curry recipe is this Easy Lamb Korma that can be cooked on your stovetop in 30 minutes or less!